dresswithpockets/PocketHud/README.md

 N.B. as noted in the foreword, this software only worked in readonly mode.
 Attempting to run PocketHud in editmode (or without the --readonly flag) will panic and close immediately.

+N.B.B. **this software is not production ready and is subject to sweeping changes at any moment.** Versions are likely to be incompatible between each other.
+Compatibility and long term support will be the end goal after v1.0.

+## Features

+- [ ] Opening HUD for viewing
+- [ ] Opening HUD for editing

+N.B. the roadmap has not been fleshed out, so this section is lacking for now.

 ## Building
+Built with Go 1.14.2.
+Not guaranteed to work on any other versions.

 Pull dependencies:

 ```sh